jeJee/gmockplus/README.md

 gmockplus
 =========

-A mock framework which is more powerful than google mock.
+A mocking framework which is more powerful than google mock.